KA0335/Robotics/README.md

 - Wall following
 - Obstacle avoidance plus random movement using FSM.

-All this is done using ROS and python on TurtleBot 3
+All this is done using ROS, Gazebo and Rviz on TurtleBot 3